C Program To Print Prime Numbers From 1 to n

 }

-This program prints out prime numbers from one to n, but does not constrain the limit of n to 100.
-For this program, we are coding to find and print all prime numbers in any range using a for loop.
+This program prints out prime numbers from one to n, without constraining the limit of n.
+The program finds and prints all prime numbers in any range using a for loop.
 The user enters an upper limit n, and the code checks every number from one to n.
 For each number, there is a nested for loop that looks for both primes and divisibility of that number by any number that is less than half its size.
 If there are no divisors found (other than 1) in the nested for loop, the number will be considered a prime number and will be printed.
-The code, of course, has to skip the number one as that is not a prime number.
+The code skips the number one as that is not a prime number.

 Enter the range: 200